binakot/Multi-Node-TimescaleDB/README.md

 # Multi-Node-TimescaleDB

-A multi-node setup of TimescaleDB 🐯🐯🐯 🐘 🐯🐯🐯
+A multi-node setup of TimescaleDB.

 ## How to run